 As we have already mentioned in Example~\ref{ex:comonoids}, comonoids can mimic the multiple use of variables in ordinary algebra.
-Thus, in the context of bimonoids, we can state ordinary equations that involve more or less than one occurrence of the same variable (see also Remark~\ref{rmk:linear-properties} on this point).
-For example, a bimonoid is idempotent when it satisfies the following additional equality, which clearly translates the usual $m(x,x)=x$ into a diagrammatic axiom:
+Thus, in the context of bimonoids, we can state ordinary equations that involve more or less than one occurrence of the same variable.
+For example, a bimonoid is \emph{idempotent} when it satisfies the following additional equality, which clearly translates the usual $m(x,x)=x$ into a diagrammatic axiom:

-\begin{example}[Frobenius structures] Bimonoids are not the only way that monoids and comonoids can interact---there is another structure that frequently appear in the literature, under the name of \emph{Frobenius structure}, \emph{Frobenius algebra}, or \emph{Frobenius monoid}\footnote{The term `algebra' usually refers to a monoid which is also a vector space (and whose multiplication is a linear map), as this is the context in which Frobenius algebras were first studied.}.
-This structure is presented by the generators of monoids and comonoids---we will write them as nodes of the same colour this time, as this is how Frobenius structures tend to appear in the literature, and will allow us to distinguish them from bimonoids in the rest of the paper:
+\begin{example}[Frobenius monoids] Bimonoids are not the only way that monoids and comonoids can interact---there is another structure that frequently appear in the literature, under the name of \emph{Frobenius monoid}, or \emph{Frobenius algebra}\footnote{The term `Frobenius monoid' is due to monoids being traditionally more familiar than comonoids, even though both structures play an equally prominent role in a Frobenius monoid.
+As for the provenance of `Frobenius algebra', the term `algebra' usually refers to a monoid which is also a vector space (and whose multiplication is a linear map).
+This is the context in which Frobenius monoids were first studied.}.
+This structure is presented by the generators of monoids and comonoids.
+We will write them using nodes of the same colour, as this is how Frobenius monoids tend to appear in the literature, and will allow us to distinguish them from bimonoids in the rest of the paper:

-together with their respective axioms and the following axiom, called Frobenius' law:
+together with their respective axioms, and the following additional axiom, called Frobenius' law:

-This axiom provide an alternative way for the multiplication and comultiplication of the monoid and comonoid structures to interact: unlike the case of bimonoids, this time they do not duplicate each other, but simply slide past one another, on either side.
-This is a fundamental difference which, in fact, turns out to be incompatible with the bimonoid axioms in an interesting way that we will examine later in this paper (see Section~\ref{sec:mix}).
+This equality provides an alternative way for the multiplication and comultiplication of the monoid and comonoid structures to interact: unlike the case of bimonoids, this time they do not duplicate each other, but simply slide past one another, on either side.
+This is a fundamental difference which, in fact, turns out to be incompatible with the bimonoid axioms.
+We will examine this incompatibility more closely in Section~\ref{sec:mix}.

 The reader might encounter other versions of this axiom in the literature, such as: